Museum workers to stage fresh strike in contracts row

 Museum workers are to stage a fresh strike in protest at changes to their contracts which they say have led to extra work and shorter breaks.

-Members of the Prospect union at the National Maritime Museum and Royal Observatory Greenwich will walk out on February 17.
+Members of the Prospect union at the National Maritime Museum and Royal Observatory in Greenwich will walk out on Saturday.

-The visitor and sales assistants at the London museums took action on New Year’s Day, saying imposed changes will mean they work an extra three weeks a year without proper compensation, while they have shorter breaks.
+The visitor and sales assistants at the south-east London museums took action on New Year’s Day, saying imposed changes will mean they work an extra three weeks a year without proper compensation, while also having shorter breaks.

-Caroline Hemmington, Prospect negotiations officer, said: “This strike is not about stopping people from going to the museum, but to highlight how detrimental these changes have been on the staff affected.
+Prospect negotiations officer Caroline Hemmington said: “This strike is not about stopping people from going to the museum, but to highlight how detrimental these changes have been on the staff affected.

 “Members have decided to take a second day of strike action to demonstrate to management how significantly these changes are felt on a day-to-day basis.